devcybiko/ses-catchall/README.md

 A rule is put just before the Workmail rule that creates an SNS message with the incoming email event and sends it to a custom Lambda.

 The Lambda determines if the email is one of the already verified user emails.
-If it already verified, it passes the event on to Workmail for delivery.
+If it is already verified, it passes the event on to Workmail for delivery.

 If the recipient is not a verified email, it will update the headers and forward it back to SES as a new email.
 First, it removes a number of headers (DKIM, etc...) which would interfere with forwarding the email, and sets the recipient to the `defaultEmail` (specificed in a config object).
 Also, because SES will not allow unverified senders to deliver email, the `TO` field is set to the `adminEmail` (eg: admin@domain.awsapps.com).
 Finally, this new email is forwarded to SES using the `SES.sendRawEmail()`.
 As a convenience, the `Reply-To` field in the forwarded email is set to the original sender, so that when you click the "Reply" button in the email client, the `To` field is set appropriately.